Written by J. Sundberg

 Start Your Drug Testing Program

-Advanced Urgent Care & Occupational Medicine provides drug testing with MRO services on a walk-in basis in Brighton, Northglenn and Fort Lupton, Colorado.
+Advanced Urgent Care & Occupational Medicine provides drug testing with MRO services on a walk-in basis in Brighton, Northglenn, Fort Lupton, Stapleton, Broomfield, Lafayette, and Westminster, Colorado.
 Ready to start your company’s drug testing program?
 Speak with an occupational medicine expert today.